 These illnesses can be difficult to cope with on their own and many turn to substance abuse as a way to try to control the symptoms.
 In reality, this type of self-medication doesn’t work and will often only make symptoms worse and alter moods even more severely.

-Substance abuse may also lead to poor decision-making, which can increase someone’s despair and can cause a person to be in dangerous situations.
-Additionally, because substance abuse lowers inhibitions and can hinder clear thinking and decision-making, those who may already be having problems may cross that line that they normally wouldn’t.
+Substance abuse may also lead to poor decision-making, which can increase someone’s despair and can lead to dangerous situations.
+Additionally, because substance abuse lowers inhibitions and can hinder clear thinking and decision-making, those who may already be having problems may cross a line that they normally wouldn’t.

-The problems tend to build on each other, spiraling out of control without professional help and treatment.
+Without professional help, the problems tend to build on each other, spiraling out of control.

-Destination Hope: The Women’s Program is a substance abuse treatment center with expertise in treating alcoholism, substance abuse, drug addiction, and mental health issues.
-We specialize in women’s treatment, and tailor our programs to meet our client’s individual needs in a warm and comfortable environment.
+Destination Hope is a substance abuse treatment center with expertise in treating alcoholism, substance abuse, drug addiction, and mental health issues.
+We specialize in tailoring our programs to meet our client’s individual needs, while in a warm and comfortable environment.
 If you or a loved one is suffering from substance abuse, please call our counselors today and let us help you.